-Before 13th Century, there was only one classical music in India.
-Post 13th Century the Classical Music has been separated into two different styles.
+- Post 13th Century Classical Music has been separated into two different styles.
 In North India, Persian and Mughal influence began creating its place very intensely with Amir Khusro.

-Tansen and his contemporary musicians mostly performed in Dhrupad sort and later Khayal singing was promoted by Sadarang and Adarang.
+- Tansen and his contemporary musicians mostly performed in Dhrupad sort and later Khayal singing was promoted by Sadarang and Adarang.

-On the other hand, Carnatic Music was evolved mainly by Shyama Shastri, Tyagraja, Muthuswamy Dikshitar, and Saint Purandardas.
+- On the other hand, Carnatic Music was evolved mainly by Shyama Shastri, Tyagraja, Muthuswamy Dikshitar, and Saint Purandardas.

-The history of Indian music can be derived from Natya Shastra, wrote by Bharatha Muni, a Musicologist.
+- The history of Indian music can be derived from Natya Shastra, written by Bharatha Muni, a Musicologist.
 The Natyashastra deals with the basic theory of Music, dance and drama called “Natya Shastra’.
 Under this, there were 22 notes in an octave.
 The idea of ‘Sruti’ was presented to permit individuals to select a suitable reference ‘root’ pitch based on the musicians’ ease.
 A set of ‘Rasas’ and ‘Bhavas’ or expressions were recognized.

 Hindustani and Carnatic music systems developed from a common ancestor.